Rental property maintenance software for landlords

 • Work Order Management: The ability to quickly create, assign, and track work orders for repairs and maintenance tasks is at the core of landlords’ maintenance responsibilities.
 Maintenance software allows landlords to speed up this process by creating detailed work orders that specify the nature of the task, the assigned vendor or maintenance staff, the expected completion date, and any relevant notes or instructions.
 This keeps all parties on the same page and that tasks are completed efficiently.

-• Scheduling: Automated reminders for routine maintenance tasks, such as HVAC inspections, pest control, and lawn care, help landlords stay on top of essential upkeep.
-By scheduling these tasks in advance, landlords can check that they are performed regularly and on time, preventing small issues from becoming major problems.
+• Scheduling: By scheduling these tasks in advance, landlords can check that they are performed regularly and on time, preventing small issues from becoming major problems.
 The software can send alerts to both landlords and maintenance personnel, keeping them aware of upcoming tasks.

 • Vendor Management: Keeping a database of trusted vendors is the best way to assign work orders to the right teams quickly.
 Maintenances software allows landlords to store contact information, track performance, and assign tasks based on vendor expertise.
 This feature helps landlords quickly find the right professional for each job, reducing downtime and recording both high and low-quality work.